ikogan/docker-openmediavault/README.md

 option to `docker run` can give the container access to a physical device.
 *Make sure it's mounted on only one container and never on a container and the host*.
 You can use a loop device if you don't have any physical devices.
+Sometimes these can be a bit flaky, so in some cases, using Fake Shared Folders might work better, see the later section for more information.

 First, use `--cap-add=SYS_ADMIN --device=/dev/loop0:/dev/loop0`
 when running the container, then run `losetup /dev/loop0 /data/shared.img` when